clee704/scrollfix/README.md

 ./uninstall.sh
 ```

 This stops and removes the LaunchAgent and its plist.
+It also deletes the installed binary at `~/Library/Application Support/ScrollFix/scrollfix`.